 Allegheny County

 Help the Allegheny County Parks Foundation plant a living tribute to the women and men of the past who waged the valiant battle to secure the right for all women to vote and to those of today who are still fighting for the rights of women and all people.
-Your donation today will expand this grove and serve as a lasting memory to their efforts.
+Your donation today will enhance this grove and serve as a lasting memory to their efforts.

 Donations of $250 or more will be recognized on signage at the Suffragist Grove.
 You can choose to be recognized personally for your contribution or to commemorate someone special who champions women’s rights.
 Permanent signage will be installed during the final phase of the project.